-PRESENTER: ITEM

-Carl Valente, Town Manager; Carol Kowalski, Assistant Town Manager for Development NUMBER: 2.

-SUMMARY:

-Suggested motion for Executive Session: Move to go into Executive Session to consider the purce exchange, lease or value of real property, 20 Pelham Road, and to reconvene in Open Session.
-Chairman I declare that an open meeting discussion may have a detrimental effect on the nego position of the Town.
-Further, as
+Suggested motion for Executive Session: Move to go into Executive Session to consider the purchase, exchange, lease or value of real property, 20 Pelham Road, and to reconvene in Open Session.
+Further, as Chairman I declare that an open meeting discussion may have a detrimental effect on the negotiating position of the Town.

-The Town Manager will provide the Board with an update on the Pelham Road property acquisition on.
+The Board will continue its discussions regarding the negotiations to purchase the Pelham Road property.

-SUGGESTED MOTION:

-None

-FOLLOW-UP:

-TMO